 Fr.
 Barry Harmon, Our Chaplain

 Fr.
-Barry Harmon is the Pastor of Mother of Dolors, our home parish in Vandalia.
+Barry Harmon is the Parochial Administrator of Mother of Dolors, our home parish in Vandalia.
 He has been a great supporter of OSMM and our apostolate as a Betania community.
 He was named Chaplain of OSMM in October 2015.
 We are grateful for his advice and support.

 Fr.
 Barry celebrated the 25th anniversary of his ordination in May 2015.
-He has served in various parishes and as a Director of Spiritual Formation for men training for the permanent Diaconate for the Diocese of Springfield.
+He has served in various parishes and serves as the Director for the Permanent Diaconate for the Diocese of Springfield.

 Fr.
 Chad Ripperger